DonAurelio/ia-search-algorithms/README.md

 > python Main.py

-# Descrition other Files
+# Other Files
 * **env.txt** it's a plain text file that describes the environment on witch the robot "R" have to be moved by the selected search algoritm.
-* **test.dot** is a file that use de library python-pygraphviz to represent the tree in text manner.
+* **test.dot** is a file that use python-pygraphviz to represent the search tree in a text manner.